willhoup/willhoup.com/README.md

 # willhoup.com

 This repo holds the different folders and files that I've used along the years to create http://willhoup.com.
 I've found it incredibly valuable to iterate on this site through the years and test out new frameworks and code (for better or for worse).

-Right now the site (which is incredibly simple) is using [next.js'](https://nextjs.org/) static HTML builder.
-I only have two versions archived – a [gatsby.js](https://www.gatsbyjs.org/) build (which felt like way too many files) and a plain html version.
+Right now the site (which is incredibly simple) is using [next.js'](https://nextjs.org/).